 You feel the sublime hit you in the way you breathe, in a dramatic lurch in your stomach & perhaps in lower parts, and in the way your knees suddenly seem unfit for purpose.
 A joyous lifting of the soul, and a terrible casting-down of the body, all at once.
 It’s just a lot.
 And it can leave you marked for the rest of your life.

-Like any self-respecting tour company, Wheel & Anchor is always looking for a way to bring a little of the sublime into the sights we show you, in a way that always remains safe - and our upcoming Ireland trip in June of this year is a good example.
+Like any self-respecting tour company, Wheel & Anchor is always looking for a way to bring a little of the sublime into the sights we show you, in a way that always remains safe.

 After the cosmopolitan wonders of Dublin, we’ll spend a few days based in the town of Galway on the western coast - a place of endless festivals and a proud Irish identity (“Barcelona with more rain,” as a journalist dubbed it during its recent stint as European Capital Of Culture)...

 And on our second day in County Galway, we’ll head northwest, to where the rising mountains meet the Atlantic coast - and everything will change.